About

 NORWEGIAN

 Gro-Marthe Dickson (b.
 1984, Norway) has been put in the big suitcase that’s called «jazz», but her experience and background is also from soul, gospel, folk and somewhat pop music.
 During her upbringing there was gospel and jazz on the stereo at home, and there was always an instrument – counting in the voice here – around.
 In her education she’s had classes with great Norwegian vocalists such as Solveig Slettahjell, Elin Rosseland, and Hilde Norbakken.
+She also participated in the singing reality competition “The Voice” in Norway in 2024.

-Dickson is a singing and administrative member of vocal impro ensemble Oslo14, a regional project established under Eastern Norway Jazz Center (Øst-Norsk Jazzsenter).
+Dickson is a singing member of the vocal impro ensemble Oslo14, a regional project established under Eastern Norway Jazz Center (Øst-Norsk Jazzsenter).
 The ensemble has cooperated with several composers, such as Guro S. Moe, Camille Norment, Sofia Jernberg and now – Elin Rosseland (who also started the ensemble in 2014).
 They have performed in different venues and festivals around Norway, from Ilios in Harstad, north, and Kongsberg Jazzfestival.

 Not just a singer…